Meet the Team

 I live in Bristol, moving from Devon a few years ago and I love it.
 When I’m not working I have lots of interests to keep me busy.
 I’m a fanatical gardener, love live music and the theatre.
 I am also trying to learn to speak Spanish and play the Saxophone, but don’t practice as much as I should to be good at either!
 Best of all I love my holidays and am never too far away from planning the next one.

-Hello, my name is Scott Wickers.
+Hello, my name is Scott Wickers and I’m a Team Manager.
 I arrived at Capstone in June 2017 having worked with Cafcass as a Family Court Adviser and Children’s Guardian for six years.
 Prior to working with Cafcass I practised as a Social Worker and Service Manager for the Local Authority successfully holding several posts including child protection, children in care and fostering and adoption.
 My social work career has been incredibly interesting with it beginning in Barnsley in 1999 as a mental health social worker, working with adult’s subject to formal treatment plans and those requiring support in the community.

 My passion lays with improving the lives of children in care.
 These children require skilled reparative parenting.
 I consider foster carers to be extra special members of the community.
 They have a relentless task which requires access to support and assistance by a skilled team of social work experts.
 Improving children’s lives and providing them with a positive experience of being a child demands a dedicated team approach.
 Being part of such a team with Capstone is a privilege.
 I’m looking forward to writing my next social work chapter with Capstone.

 After qualifying in 1994, I spent the early part of my career in Mental Health working within a disability team.
 I later transferred into the field of Education Social Work and was involved with statutory work around disaffection and non-school attendance.